LiskHQ/lisk-docs/docs/docs-user/wallets.md

 ---

 # Wallets
-This page provides an overview of wallets that support the LSK token.
+This page provides an overview of wallets[^1] that support the LSK token.

-A cryptocurrency wallet is a device, app or online service which stores the public and/or private keys to facilitate cryptocurrency transactions.
+[^1]: A cryptocurrency wallet is a device, app or online service which stores the public and/or private keys to facilitate cryptocurrency transactions.

+## Hot wallets

 ### Brave Wallet
 A crypto wallet built into the [Brave browser](https://brave.com/), enabling Brave users to store, manage, grow, and swap their crypto portfolio from a single wallet.